 If you suffer from a physical or emotional condition that prevents you from working full-time and are under the age of 65, you may be eligible for Social Security disability benefits.

-If your child or dependant suffers from a physical or emotional condition that is affecting his/her schoolwork or development, then he/she too may be eligible for Social Security disability benefits.
+If your child or dependent suffers from a physical or emotional condition that is affecting his/her schoolwork or development, then he/she too may be eligible for Social Security disability benefits.

 If you have not already filed an application for disability benefits, contact your local Social Security Administration (SSA) office and do so now.

 If you have already applied and been turned down, contact us!
 We can help!